BhavanaSrinivasegowda/team8_AHB2APB/README.md

-## How to Run the UVM Milestone Testbench
+## How to Run the UVM Milestone-5 Testbench

-Go to the M4/TB/ directory and run:
+Go to the M5/TB/ directory and run:

 make all